xtabentun/pongipeli/README.md

 # pongipeli
 Simple pong-game exercise for Haskell.
+Just for learning purposes.